Digital Age and Resolution 57: Strategic Map for Vietnam to Reach the World

 Administrative reform and institutional reform are important foundations to transform into necessary conditions, allowing the economy to transform as sufficient conditions.

-It is also clear that, after being called a new development method, the digital transformation process has been promoted along with the shaping of Vietnam's "era of rising up" in the next two decades, along with a "fast-smooth-effective" streamlining revolution of the political apparatus, civil service, and mass organizations, from central to local levels.
+It is also clear that, after being called a new development method, the digital transformation process has been promoted along with shaping Vietnam's "era of rising up" in the next two decades, along with a "fast-smooth-effective" streamlining revolution of the political apparatus, public service, and mass organizations, from central to local levels.
 These are the important political foundations for the premises of new economic development, which the new production method requires.

 Resolution 57 sets a target that by 2030, Vietnam will be among the top three countries in Southeast Asia in terms of innovation, while the digital economy will account for at least 30% of GDP.
 Total factor productivity (TFP) needs to contribute over 55% to economic growth, while the science and technology system must reach advanced levels in many important areas (Ministry of Information and Communications, 2023).
-The Resolution's 2045 vision is even more ambitious, aiming to turn Vietnam into a developed, high-income country, possessing global digital technology enterprises and acting as a regional digital technology industry hub.
+The Resolution's Vision 2045 is even more ambitious, aiming to turn Vietnam into a developed, high-income country, possessing global-class digital technology enterprises and acting as a regional digital technology industry hub.

-To realize these goals, Resolution 57 clearly states many key actions, notably the requirement to perfect institutions to create an open legal environment, consistent with the "constantly changing" nature of technology (Prime Minister, 2021).
+To realize these goals, Resolution 57 clearly states many key actions, notably the need to perfect institutions to create an open legal environment, consistent with the "constantly changing" nature of technology (Prime Minister, 2021).
 Regarding infrastructure, promoting investment in new generation telecommunications networks (5G/6G), data centers and cloud computing is considered a prerequisite.
-Along with that, building high-quality human resources in the fields of AI, Big Data, semiconductor technology, clean energy, etc. is a long-term task.
+Along with that, building high-quality human resources in the fields of AI, Big Data, semiconductor technology, clean energy... is a long-term task.
 The "open door" perspective and strengthening international cooperation are also emphasized, through calling on private enterprises and foreign technology corporations to deeply participate in R&D activities in Vietnam, combining ordering mechanisms or public-private partnerships (PPP) to optimize resources (Government Cipher Committee, 2022).

 However, the implementation process is still facing many challenges.
 First of all, social awareness of the digital transformation and innovation process is still limited and uneven, lacking long-term thinking.
 On the other hand, current institutions have not kept up with the explosion of new technology models, causing many businesses to "hesitate" when testing or bringing products to market.
-On the other hand, the shortage of high-quality human resources, especially human resources ready to take on the role of "chief architect" leading strategic projects, also slows down the growth rate of the digital economy (World Bank, 2023).
+On the other hand, the shortage of high-quality human resources, especially human resources ready to take on the role of "chief engineer" leading strategic projects, also slows down the growth rate of the digital economy (World Bank, 2023).
 The development of digital infrastructure is still not synchronous in many localities, leading to a gap between regions.

 III.
 RESOLUTION 57 ANALYSIS BY CSCI METHOD

-In his speech on January 9, 2025 in Ho Chi Minh City, General Secretary To Lam emphasized: “The risk of falling behind and the middle-income trap is always lurking if we cannot find a new path and new steps”.
-“There are two key points to successfully implementing the Party's major policies, one is awareness and political will.
+In his speech on January 9, 2025 in Ho Chi Minh City, General Secretary To Lam emphasized: "The risk of falling behind and the middle-income trap is always lurking if we cannot find a new path and new steps."
+"There are two key points to successfully implementing the Party's major policies, one is awareness and political will.
 Currently, the Party Central Committee has reached a consensus, the political system has been thoroughly grasped, determined to implement and has received high consensus and support from the people.
-The second is to consider science and technology as a breakthrough with Resolution 57.”
+The second is to consider science and technology as a breakthrough with Resolution 57."
 This clearly shows the significance and role of Resolution 57 in the country's development as a "breakthrough" to overcome the middle-income trap and falling behind.

-The risk of falling behind and the middle-income trap is always lurking if we cannot find a new path and new steps.”
+“ The risk of falling behind and the middle-income trap is always lurking if we cannot find a new path and new steps.”

 General Secretary To Lam